zfei/BtcChinaBot/README.md

-I've made more than 5 changes to it to actually make it work.
+I've made more than 5 changes to it to actually make it work, plus numerous wrappers in bot.py to make sure the ridiculous API doesn't mess things up.

 I've also spent much time (several nights right before a final exam) to tune the program so that it behaves.